o3de/o3de.org/content/docs/learning-guide/tutorials/assets/actor-assets.md

     In the preceding image, there is one **Mesh group** in the **Meshes** tab.
 A mesh group produces a runtime optimized mesh asset.
 By default, all the meshes in the source asset are selected for the mesh group and are processed as a single mesh.

     Additional mesh groups can be created by choosing **Add another mesh**.
 However, an actor entity can only have one mesh component.
-All of the actor's meshes, that is, all the meshes that are bound to the actor's skeleton, must be included in a single mesh group.
+All of the actor's meshes - which is to say, all the meshes that are bound to the actor's skeleton - must be included in a single mesh group.
 The actor in this example has one mesh, though it's common for actors to have many unique meshes.

     The following table explains the important elements of the default mesh group for actors: